 This list is not exhaustive but includes some of the most important, sought-after skills for personal assistants.

 Organization and Time Management

 As a personal assistant, a large part of your job will be to keep someone else organized and on schedule.
 You must, therefore, be well-organized yourself.
-Fortunately, organization can be learned.
+Fortunately, organizational skills can be learned.
 There are specific techniques you can adapt to make your use of time more efficient and to otherwise keep your life and that of your manager in order.

 Written and Verbal Communication

 You will have to understand and follow instructions, and you will have to transmit information clearly and honestly.
 Depending on the details of your position, you might also have to welcome clients, reply to correspondence, or create reports and presentations.
 All of these tasks require top-notch communication skills including speaking and writing, listening, and reading.